-- Documentary analysis some of the main documents: - General EC Regulations; - Documents about e-Cohesion Regulation for 2014-2020; - · Relevant Romanian legislation; - Previous evaluations, including references to electronic systems; - Documentation of existing electronic systems: presentation, users' manuals, technical documentation, procedures, etc. - · Check-lists; - Online Questionnaires 3 questionnaires were elaborated and published online to support filling in the checklists: - For beneficiaries (the questions related to electronic systems were incorporated within a common questionnaire used also for administrative capacity); - For authorities (regular users); - For authorities (coordinators or administrators of electronic systems); - Interviews with administrators or coordinators of the electronic systems; - Focus group with representatives of all institutions managing various electronic systems.
+- Documentary analysis some of the main documents: - General EC Regulations; - Documents about e-Cohesion Regulation for 2014-2020; - Relevant Romanian legislation; - Previous evaluations, including references to electronic systems; - Documentation of existing electronic systems: presentation, users' manuals, technical documentation, procedures, etc. - Check-lists: - Online Questionnaires 3 questionnaires were elaborated and published online to support filling in the checklists: - For beneficiaries (the questions related to electronic systems were incorporated within a common questionnaire used also for administrative capacity); - For authorities (regular users); - For authorities (coordinators or administrators of electronic systems); - Interviews with administrators or coordinators of the electronic systems; (replicated for the second Intermediate report) - Focus group with representatives of all institutions managing various electronic systems.